Spring Garden Revival

 Official Website: Lombard Code Enforcement

-For additional technical guidance on dethatching, soil management, and turf health, consult: University of Illinois Extension
+For additional technical guidance on dethatching, soil management, and turf health in Illinois, consult University of Illinois Extension, U.S. Environmental Protection Agency, Region 5, and the USDA Web Soil Survey.